fmarino-ipzs/eid-it-wallet-docs/CONTRIBUTING.md

-# Contributing to IT-Wallet Technical Documentation
+# Contributing to Technical Documentation

 🙇‍♀️ Thank you for contributing!